 BACKGROUND IMAGE: stock.adobe.com

-Object-oriented programming (OOP) is a programming language model in which programs are organized around data, or objects, rather than functions and logic.
+Object-oriented programming (OOP) is a programming language model that organizes software design around data, or objects, rather than functions and logic.
 An object can be defined as a data field that has unique attributes and behavior.
-Examples of an object can range from physical entities, such as a human being that is described by properties like name and address, down to small computer programs, such as widgets.
-This opposes the historical approach to programming where

 Simply put, OOP focuses on the objects that developers want to manipulate rather than the logic required to manipulate them.
 This approach to programming is well-suited for programs that are large, complex and actively updated or maintained.
 Due to the organization of an object-oriented program, this method is also conducive to collaborative development where projects can be divided into groups.
 Additional benefits of OOP include code reusability, scalability

 The first step in OOP is to identify all of the objects a programmer wants to manipulate and how they relate to each other, an exercise often known as data modeling.
 Examples of an object can range from physical entities, such as a human being that is described by properties like name and address, down to small computer programs, such as widgets.
 Once an object is known, it is generalized as a class of objects that defines the kind of data it contains and any logic sequences that can manipulate it.
 Each distinct logic sequence is known as a method and objects can communicate with well-defined interfaces called messages.